jymbocala/tenzies-game/README.md

 ## Description 📝

 Tenzies is a popular dice game that encourages fast reactions and is super easy to learn.
+Roll until all dice are the same.
+Click each die to freeze it at its current value between rolls.

 This project was used to drive forward the React concepts that I have been learning so far.

 ## React concepts 💡